Jeonju: History

+Samguk (1C BC–7C AD)

 The Baekje kingdom was located in southwestern Korea which included the area Jeonju is now located.
-It is believed that Jeonju was founded as a market town within Baekje around 57 BCE.
+It is believed that Jeonju was founded as a market town within Baekje around 57 BC.

-Jeonju (along with Baekje in general) was conquered by the kingdom of Silla in 660 CE.
+Jeonju (along with Baekje in general) was conquered by the kingdom of Silla in 660 AD.
 It soon became part of the Silla kingdom and in 685, Jeonju became one of the nine chu (a provincial capital of the kingdom).
 From 889 and onward, peasant revolts (caused from over taxation) became widespread throughout the kingdom and it also spread to Jeonju where it became the headquarters of one of the most powerful rebel leaders of the time, Gyeon Hwon.
 In 892 (or 900), Gyeon Hwon renamed the city Wansan and established it as the capital of the Later Baekje kingdom.
 From Wansan, Gyeon Hwon campaigned against Silla which climaxed with the destruction of Geumseong (the capital of the Silla kingdom) and the assassination of King Gyeongae in 927.
 With the decline of Silla, Gyeon Hwon and Wang Geon (of the Goryeo kingdom) waged battle for control of the peninsula.
 However, Wang Geon and his forces invaded Later Baekje in 934 and Jeonju surrendered to him in 935.

+Goryeo (918–1392)

 Under Goryeo rule, Jeonju reverted to being a provincial capital and enjoyed relative stability and economic growth.
 However, in 1182, the city was taken by peasant rebels with the aid of governmental troops stationed there who resented being forced to do heavy labor along slaves.
 The rebellion was soon suppressed forty days after it began.

+Joseon (1392–1897)

 The Joseon defeated Goryeo and founded a new dynasty in 1392 and took all their possessions including Jeonju.
 The Joseon considered Jeonju their ancestral home (an ancestor of Yi Seonggye of Joseon may have fled Jeonju after the 1182 peasant revolt).
 During the Joseon period, Jeonju became the capital of a reorganized Jeolla (one of the eight provinces of the Joseon).
 In 1413, Jeonju (along with three other cities) was given the honor of safekeeping copies of the Annals of the Joseon Dynasty which still survives extant in the former Confucian academy in Jeonju.